MozillaDataScience/outreachy-datascience-2019/2nd_contribution/README.md

 # Tasks
 * Utilize the notebook completed in `initial_contribution`
   - Append new work to the bottom of it.
-* Train a regression model predicting `SalePrice` for the other fields in `dataset.csv`
+* Train a regression model predicting `SalePrice` from the other fields in `dataset.csv`
   - A simple model is fine here.
 We are concerned with the reasoning as to your model choice, not on how well it performs.
 * **Primary Task** - Answer the following questions:
    - Why did you use the regression model technique you chose?